0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 it has the target user (e.g., pixel) and Checksum.
 The Checksum is used to assure that no MitM can alter the request and change the target to user to an admin account. all the details of how it is calculated is here [^PA-FOR-USER]

-> This is why we can impersonate any user with `/impersonateuser` option, because the DC trust the service that made the S4U2Self requset that a user has authenticated to it in someway (via NTLM or Smart Card). it was never designed to require proof of the user.
+> This is why we can impersonate any user with `/impersonateuser` option, because the DC trust the service that made the S4U2Self request that a user has authenticated to it in someway (via NTLM or Smart Card). it was never designed to require proof of the user.
 {: .prompt-info }

 #### PA-FOR-X509-USER